 #Will a VPN prevent phone tracking?

 A VPN encrypts your internet traffic and hides your IP address, which makes it harder to track your online activity.
-However, a VPN does not prevent installed spyware from collecting data locally (screenshots, keystrokes, messages) and transmitting it through the encrypted tunnel.
+However, a VPN doesn’t prevent installed spyware from collecting data locally (screenshots, keystrokes, messages) and transmitting it through the encrypted tunnel.
 A VPN is one layer of protection, not a complete solution.

 #How can I tell if law enforcement is monitoring my phone?